Fighting Sexual Harassment Retaliation in New Jersey

 Sexual harassment in the workplace is wrong and illegal, and employees should not have to fear reprisal for speaking out against it.
 It is illegal for any employer to terminate, discipline, or otherwise retaliate against an employee who reports, complains, files a charge, or participates in an investigation regarding sexual harassment.
 This applies to both internal and EEOC claims.
 If you complained about sexual harassment and were fired, denied privileges, or demoted as a result, you may be able to file a separate retaliation charge.

-Based in Red Bank, NJ, and Marlton, NJ, and representing clients throughout New Jersey, the employment lawyers at McOmber McOmber & Luber, P.C. provide skilled legal counsel for employees and employers in sexual harassment retaliation matters.
+Based in Red Bank, NJ, Newark, NJ, and Marlton, NJ, and representing clients throughout New Jersey, the employment lawyers at McOmber McOmber & Luber, P.C. provide skilled legal counsel for employees and employers in sexual harassment retaliation matters.
 We can help you understand your rights and options, as well as the best course of action for filing a complaint.

 How Do You Prove Sexual Harassment Retaliation?